xdFNLeaks/AES-Key-Grabber/README.md

 # **AES-Key-Grabber**
-**A program to easily grab/generate the main and dynamic AES keys for Fortnite!**
+**A program to easily grab/generate the main and dynamic AES keys for the current version of Fortnite!**

 ---